timothy-pham/To-do-App/README.md

+# To-do App

+A simple and user-friendly To-do application built using **React Native**, **Redux Toolkit**, **TypeScript**, and **React Hook**.

+## Features

+1. View a list of to-do items, add new items, delete or update existing items.
+2. Assign priorities to items (High, Medium, Low) and sort them automatically by priority.
+   - Priority is visually indicated using colors/icons.
+3. Persistent storage using **AsyncStorage** to save tasks and reload them on app restart.
+4. Smooth animations powered by **Reanimated** for an intuitive and engaging user experience.
+5. Optimized performance to handle large lists efficiently.

+## Technical Details

+- **State Management:** Redux Toolkit for managing global state.
+- **Animations:** Custom layout animations using Reanimated (avoiding default animations like fade-in/out).
+- **Persistence:** AsyncStorage for data retention across app sessions.

+# React Native

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server